-As I sat in the car with the engine running my stomach felt like it had been tied in a knot.
-Unexpectedly I had to make an emergency trip from DC to my hometown Detroit because the family house had been broken into.
+I sat in the car, engine running, my stomach felt like knots.
+Unexpectedly I had to make an emergency trip from DC to my hometown Detroit because the family house had a break-in.
 A childhood friend named Woodrow called to break the news the day before and my emotions since then had been a rollercoaster.
-At the time it had been a few years since anyone had actually lived inside and I often was at odds with my mother about what to do with the house after my grandmother died.
-Unlike myself, she(Mother) hadn’t visited the neighborhood as often to witness its a steady decline.
+Since my grandmother died, I was often at odds with my mother about what to do with the house since no one lived inside for a few years.
+Unlike myself, she(Mother) had not visited the neighborhood as often to witness its a steady decline.
 A Do The Right Thing type of block that had a strong sense of community despite never being surface pretty had now lost its balance of goods and evils.
-The sun that once shined bright over the entire neighborhood was now blocked by overgrown trees while the sounds of kids playing on the street were replaced by hollow echos from the increase of abandon buildings.
-Memories begin to run rapidly while sitting in my car but the reality was clear, I had returned but I was no longer home.
+Overgrown trees now blocked the sun that once shined bright over the entire neighborhood while the sounds of kids playing on the street were now hollow echos sounds from the increase of abandon buildings.
+Memories begin to run while sitting in my car, but the reality was apparent, I had returned, but I was not home.